ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 Install IBM Cloud Private v2.1 on Red Hat Enterprise Linux v7
 =============================================
 # Introduction
-This is a guide to creating a small IBM Cloud Private (ICP) cluster on RHEL v7.x.
+This is a guide to creating an IBM Cloud Private (ICP) cluster on RHEL v7.x.
 It is intended to enhance the installation instructions available in the [ICP Knowledge Center (KC)](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/kc_welcome_containers.html).

 The phrase "ICP instance" is used in this document to refer to an installation of ICP.